 - Reflection writing

-Student should see the Student Counsellor for help, if they have a learning disability, learning challenges, need assessment accommodations or have other learning needs or concerns.
+Student should see the Learning Support Specialist for help, if they have a learning disability, learning challenges, need assessment accommodations or have other learning needs or concerns.

 PASS leaders (student tutors) are available to assist students in improving their learning for specific courses.
 Check the posters around the campus or come up to the LLC.

 A range of workshops are available that can be delivered in the classroom as per tutor request.